 - Between midnight and up until 2 hours before your scheduled arrival time, you may drink a total of 12 ounces of water (see figure).

 - Starting 2 hours before your scheduled arrival time, do not eat or drink anything.
 This includes water.

 The Day of Your Procedure

-Empty the contents from the Fleet Enema bottle.
+- Empty the contents from the saline enema bottle.
 Fill the bottle with room temperature tap water.